Depthwise Convolution for Multi-Agent Communication with Enhanced Mean-Field Approximation: Conclusion

 \section{Conclusion}

 In this paper, we propose a new MARL method based on local communication learning.
 We facilitate efficient coordination between neighboring agents by exploiting the ability of depthwise convolution to learn a local communication protocol, and by enhancing the mean-field approximation with a supervised policy rectification network (PRN) and a learnable compensation term.
 Empirical results and an ablation study show that our method achieves efficient coordination and outperforms several baseline approaches on the ATSC and SMAC tasks.
 Our future work will focus on learning more efficient communication protocols using graph structures and attention mechanisms.
+Another insightful direction would be to develop efficient local communication protocols for more complex multi-agent systems where the neighborhood may vary with a dynamic communication topology.

+\begin{IEEEbiography}[{ }]{Donghan Xie} received the B.E. degree in mechanical engineering from the School of Mechanical Engineering, Shandong University, Jinan, China, in 2018, and the M.S. degree in the Department of Control Science and Intelligence Engineering, School of Management and Engineering, Nanjing University, Nanjing, China, in 2021.
+His current research interests include multi-agent reinforcement learning and machine learning. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Zhi Wang} (S'19-M'20) received the Ph.D. degree in machine learning from the Department of Systems Engineering and Engineering Management, City University of Hong Kong, Hong Kong, China, in 2019, and the B.E. degree in automation from Nanjing University, Nanjing, China, in 2015.
+He is currently an Associate Research Fellow with the Department of Control Science and Intelligence Engineering, School of Management and Engineering, Nanjing University, Nanjing, China.
+He holds visiting positions at the University of New South Wales, Australia and the State Key Laboratory of Management and Control for Complex Systems, Institute of Automation, Chinese Academy of Sciences, China.

+His current research interests include reinforcement learning, machine learning, and robotics.
+He served as the Associate Editor for IEEE International Conference on Systems, Man, and Cybernetics 2021 and 2022, and IEEE International Conference on Networking, Sensing, and Control 2020. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Chunlin Chen} (S'05-M'06-SM'21) received the B.E. degree in automatic control and Ph.D. degree in control science and engineering from the University of Science and Technology of China, Hefei, China, in 2001 and 2006, respectively.
+He is currently a full professor and the vice dean of School of Management and Engineering, Nanjing University, Nanjing, China.
+He was a visiting scholar at Princeton University, Princeton, USA, from 2012 to 2013.
+He had visiting positions at the University of New South Wales, Canberra, Australia, and the City University of Hong Kong, Hong Kong, China.

+His recent research interests include reinforcement learning, mobile robotics, and quantum control.
+He is the Chair of Technical Committee on Quantum Cybernetics, IEEE Systems, Man and Cybernetics Society. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Daoyi Dong} received the B.E. degree in automatic control and the Ph.D. degree in engineering from the University of Science and Technology of China, Hefei, China, in 2001 and 2006, respectively.